Debugging Stream Applications

 Processors - Output

-Ensure the proper class level annotation @EnableBinding(Processor.class)
+Ensure that the proper class level annotation (@EnableBinding(Processor.class)

 The handler method should use an output channel of Source.OUTPUT